benji042/asap-sdk-react/README.md

       alignItems: 'center',
       height: '100vh'
     }}>
-      {/* The ASAPModal component renders a button that triggers the payment flow */}
+      {/* The ASAP component renders a button that triggers the payment flow */}
       <ASAP />
     </div>
   );